phalcon-orphanage/docs/zh/reference/tutorial-invo.rst

     <?php echo $this->elements->getMenu() ?>

-CRUD µÄÊ¹ÓÃ£¨Working with the CRUD£©
+CRUD çš„ä½¿ç”¨ï¼ˆWorking with the CRUDï¼‰
 ---------------------
 Most options that manipulate data (companies, products and types of products), were developed using a basic and common CRUD_ (Create, Read, Update and Delete).
 Each CRUD contains the following files: